kaede0902/cake3/README.md

 Then you run
 ```
-bin/cake migration migrate
+bin/cake migrations migrate
 ```
-NO BAKE IN MIGRATE
+NO BAKE IN MIGRATE, migrationS are plural!!
 And all the files in `config/Migrations/` run.
 If No errs, the table will be created.